-Under the definitions set out in FRS 102, the TPS is a multi-employer pension scheme.
-The Trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
-The Trust has set out above the information available on the scheme.
+Under the definitions set out in FRS 102, the TPS is an unfunded multi-employer pension scheme.
+The trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The trust has set out above the information available on the scheme.